kunjshah0703/SQL_Skills/README.md

 Please find use case of UPDATE/DELETE in SQL Queries.
 Follow file SQL_UPDDEL_Queries.

-Please finf use case of ALIASING in SQL.
+Please find use case of ALIASING in SQL.
 Follow file SQL_Aliasing_Queries.

-Please finf use case of PARTITION BY in SQL.
+Please find use case of PARTITION BY in SQL.
 Follow file SQL_Partionby_Queries.

+Please find use case of Common Table Expressions in SQL.
+Follow file SQL_CTE_Queries.